rhmaxdotorg/pulsechain-validator/README.md

 - For Prysm (or Lighthouse), we need to open up TCP ports 9000 and 13000 as well as UDP port 12000
 - All with Source=0.0.0.0/24 or Anywhere (unless you want to restrict SSH access to your specific IP range, but that's out of scope here)

+# Graffiti

+You can add graffiti flags for simple, one-line messages or ask Lighthouse to read from a file to express yourself in text for blocks your validator helps create.
+By default, the script does not set graffiti flags, but you can do this manually by editing the Lighthouse service files and adding in the flags and values that you want.

+Check out the Lighthouse manual page on [graffiti](https://lighthouse-book.sigmaprime.io/graffiti.html) for instructions on how it works.

 # FAQ

 * What server specs do you need to be a validator?